Identifying Cycle Tops & Bottoms

 Historical Accuracy:

 MVRV Z-Score > 7 has marked every major Bitcoin top with remarkable accuracy, preceding 80%+ corrections.
+Despite this, the MVRV Z Score will most certainly face shortcomings in cycles to come.
+As deviations of volatility diminish, the reliability of the indicator will also decrease.

 Key Z-Score Zones: